What's New

 For example, information from Google+, Chrome and from Gmail is now being used to affect your Google search results.
 One of Google’s ambitions for doing this is to customize search to the specific user.

 Here is a brief summary of the impact of Google’s new privacy laws.
 Google will now indefinitely maintain digital files on all of its users.
 It will integrate the information it collects on users across all its products (such as Search, Google+, Gmail, YouTube, Picasa, Chrome and Android).
-All these information ‘tags’ will then be used to build a profile on you as an individual.
-It is this profile that is feed back into products such as Search to provide customized search results.
+All of these information ‘tags’ will then be used to build a profile on you as an individual.
+It is this profile that is feed back into products such as Google Search to provide customized search results.

 Basically, the more you interact with Google products, the greater the liklihood that your Google ancestral searches will become biased.